Water & Wastewater

 Karara water supply services the village residents.
 Water is sourced form a weir on Canal Creek.
 The water is untreated and is for non-domestic purposes only.

-The treatment plant allows a portion of the treated effluent to be further treated to Class A quality with low nutrient concentrations.
-This high quality recycled water is used for irrigation of public access areas, including local sports and recreation clubs, school sports field and agricultural plots and council gardens.
-The new tertiary treatment system is only operated when there is demand for recycled water of this quality, otherwise all treated effluent continues to discharge to farms.
+Warwick Wastewater Treatment Plan can treat effluent to Class A quality with low nutrient concentrations.
+This high quality recycled water is used for irrigation of public access areas, including local sports and recreation clubs, school sports fields, Council parks and gardens.
+It is also used for dust suppression and in road construction where appropriate.
+This tertiary treatment system is only operated when there is demand for recycled water of this quality, otherwise treated effluent is discharged to local farms for pasture irrigation.

-The Stanthorpe wastewater recycling process takes treated wastewater from the Stanthorpe sewage treatment plant and supplies it for irrigation to local horticultural growers, local sports and recreation fields, the golf course, public high school and the cemetery.
-Almost 100 per cent of effluent from the sewage treatment plant is reused.
+The Stanthorpe wastewater recycling process takes treated wastewater from the Stanthorpe wastewater treatment plant and supplies it for irrigation to local horticultural growers, local sports and recreation fields, the golf course, public high school and the cemetery.
+Almost 100 per cent of effluent from the wastewater treatment plant is reused.

 This Effluent Reuse Scheme provides significant economic benefits to the community through increased agricultural productivity, and was the recipient of the 2005 Excellence Award from the Institute of Public Works Engineering Australia (Qld).